Lee Meng: Later life and death

-Following her banishment to China, Lee was reunited with her mother, whom she cared for until her mother's death.
-In 1965, she married Chen Tien, one of Peng's most trusted aides and comrades.
-Both had intended to move to southern Thailand, but on 3 September 1990, her husband died because of lung cancer, which induced indecisiveness whether she should move or stay.
-In August 2007, Lee visited Malaysia to meet one of her trial lawyers, Lim, to thank her for securing her safe release.
-Lee died in Guangzhou, China, on 2 June 2012 at the age of 86.
+Following her banishment to China, Lee was reunited with her mother, with whom she stayed until her mother's death.
+In 1965, she married Chen Tien, a fellow exiled Malayan Communist insurgent and one of Chin Peng's most trusted aides.
+Both had intended to move to southern Thailand, but on 3 September 1990, Tien died of lung cancer, which made her indecisive whether she should move or stay.
+In August 2007, Lee visited Malaysia to meet one of her trial lawyers, Lim, to thank her for securing a commutation of her conviction.
+Lee died in exile in Guangzhou, China, on 2 June 2012 at the age of 86.